Privacy and Data Protection Notice – Project Lift Web Application

 - As the Project Lift participant progresses through the application, this may involve providing further information from a variety of developmental assessments via resources hosted within and out with the Project Lift application.
 The self assessment questionnaire, management assessment questionnaire, career history, career development plan and career conversation summary are hosted within the Project Lift App.

 - The 360 degree feedback tool is hosted on TURAS Learn Platform and the Wave psychometric test is hosted on the Wave Platform.
 These tools are both accessed via the Project Lift App but are provided by separate platforms with their own data protection mechanisms.

-- Information gathered via career conversations will be taken to a calibration process.
+- Information gathered via career conversations will be taken to a calibration and talent review process.
 This process will use source data from the career conversation documents which will summarised in to the participant career conversation report which will be retained in the Project Lift App.
 Once this has been completed, the source data will be deleted.

 What is the purpose of processing data